bluez/bluer/bluer/README.md

 If any `bluetoothd` feature is used the Bluetooth daemon must be running and configured for access over D-Bus.
 On most distributions this should work out of the box.

+For `mesh` feature Bluetooth mesh daemon must be running and configured for access over D-Bus.
+Also, Rust `nightly` toolchain must be installed for compiling and running examples.

 [BlueZ 5.60]: http://www.bluez.org/release-of-bluez-5-60/
 [official changelog]: https://github.com/bluez/bluez/blob/master/ChangeLog